 Coliform Bacteria in Drinking Water

-Symptoms of waterborne diseases may include gastrointestinal illnesses such as severe diarrhea, nausea, and possibly jaundice as well as associated headaches and fatigue.
-It is important to note, however, that these symptoms are not associated only with disease-causing organisms in drinking water.
-They may also be caused by a number of other factors.
-In addition, not all people will be affected to the same degree; young children and the elderly are usually more susceptible.
+Symptoms of bacterial waterborne diseases may include gastrointestinal illnesses such as severe diarrhea, nausea, and possibly jaundice as well as minor symptoms like headaches and fatigue.
+These symptoms are not associated only with disease-causing organisms in drinking water and may be caused by several other factors.
+Young children and the elderly are usually more susceptible.